Skip to content

 6. Enhanced Engagement

-Interactive ad formats, video content, and direct communication channels fostered by social media allow for greater audience engagement than static traditional ads.
+Interactive ad formats, video content, and direct communication channels allow for greater audience engagement than static traditional ads.

 Digital Advertising Examples